FEADME: Fast Elliptical Accretion Disk Modeling Engine: Discussion

 \subsection{Limitations of the Disk Model}

 A key assumption of the Eracleous elliptical disk model, and therefore of our {\feadme} fits, is that the line-emitting gas resides in a geometrically thin, optically thick accretion disk whose kinematics are dominated by nearly Keplerian orbital motion.
-This approximation is well motivated for sub-Eddington AGN disks, where standard think-disk solutions are expected to apply at the radii that produce the broad Balmer emission lines.
+This approximation follows the standard thin-disk picture \citep{shakura1973} and is most plausible for sub-Eddington AGN disks; estimates for double-peaked broad-line AGN typically give Eddington ratios of $L/L_{\rm Edd}\sim10^{-3}$--$10^{-1}$ \citep{wu2004}.
 Indeed, \citet{liu2017} explicitly interpret the eccentric disk they fit to PTF09djl as an optically thick, geometrically thin configuration at a sub-Eddington accretion rate, and more generally find that Balmer line emission can be produced in the illuminated surface layers of such disks.

 For TDEs, however, this assumption is more tentative.
-A large fraction of optically selected TDEs appear to radiate near or above their Eddington limit at early times, implying that their accretion flows are likely to be geometrically thick and to launch powerful, optically thick winds rather than remaining a razor-thin configuration \citep{strubbe2009,strubbe2011,metzger2016}.
+A large fraction of optically selected TDEs appear to radiate near or above their Eddington limit at early times, implying that their accretion flows are likely to be geometrically thick and capable of launching powerful, optically thick winds \citep{strubbe2009,strubbe2011,metzger2016}.
 In AT~2018hyz, for example, \citet{hung2020} infer an Eddington ratio of $\sim 0.6$ at peak and argue that radiation pressure should puff up the disk and drive an optically thick outflow.
 Similar super-Eddington phases and associated reprocessing layers are generically expected in TDEs from theory and simulations, which predict quasi-spherical or funnel-shaped envelopes and strong disk winds that can obscure or reshape the underlying thin disk \citep{ohsuga2011,mckinney2015,sadowski2016,dai2018,bonnerot2020}.
-In this regime, the Balmer-emitting region may trace the photosphere of a thickened disk or the base of a wind rather than the midplane of a thin disk.
+In this regime, the Balmer-emitting region may trace the photosphere of a thickened disk or the base of a wind, not necessarily the midplane of a thin disk.